 This course deals with some of the most fundamental questions concerning the development of the European Identity.
 What have been the decisive common experiences that have fostered a sense of European community and identity, and how have they evolved over time?
 Tracing those events and experiences in the past that have helped to shape some sense of European community and identity means establishing the factors that have contributed to the difference between Europe and the non-European world.
 The concept of identity logically consists of two components: the notion of historical continuity and a marked sense of difference between the "in-group" and one or more significant others.
 If we accept that there is some sort of European identity, albeit complex and multifaceted, we should ask which factors have generated it.
-To put it more specifically: Which factors contributed to European miracle" come about?
+To put it more specifically: Which factors contributed to Europe's Sonderweg in world history?
+Or, to use the words of one author, the historian E.L.
+Jones: how did "the European miracle" come about?